AndroidDev77/xmrig-amd-hycon/README.md

 # HYCminer AMD

 HYCminer is a high performance Hycon (HYC) OpenCL miner, forked from [XMRig](https://github.com/xmrig/xmrig) release v2.6.1.

-* This is the **AMD GPU** mining version, there is also a [CPU version](https://github.com/team-hycon/xmrig) and [NVIDIA GPU version](https://github.com/team-hycon/xmrig-nvidia).
+Mining algorithm has been changed to Lyra2.

-* We plan on releasing our roadmap for next releases soon.
+* This is the **AMD GPU** mining version,

 #### Table of contents
 * [Features](#features)